BellJohn/spring-boot-react-example-app/README.md

 In this situation we don't care about the particular technology we will use for data persistence in production too much and can make do with an in memory H2 database operating in MySQL mode.

-These rely on a database connection defined by [application-test.properties](springBootDemoService/src/test/resources/application-test.properties)
+These rely on a database connection defined by [application-test.properties](springBootDemoService/src/test/resources/application-test.properties).
+This should just work out-of-the-box as an H2 database config has been provided.
+Spring will handle the table creation etc.

 ## Acceptance BDD Tests